Trump Administration Plans To Allow Imports Of Some Prescription Drugs From Canada

 The secretary was apparently referring to a 2004 analysis in which the CBO reported that any "reduction in drug spending from importation would be small," given the size of Canada's drug market when compared to the U.S.

-In that analysis, the CBO also said, "Proposals to permit parallel trade with a large group of countries would offer greater potential savings."
+In that analysis, the CBO also said that "proposals to permit parallel trade with a large group of countries would offer greater potential savings."

 There are already signs that some in Canada's medical industry would balk at the idea of sharing its supply of pharmaceutical drugs with the U.S.

-"The Canadian medicine supply is not sufficient to support both Canadian and U.S. consumers," a coalition of health, hospital and pharmacy groups said in a letter to Canada's Minister of Health Ginette Petitpas Taylor.
+"The Canadian medicine supply is not sufficient to support both Canadian and U.S. consumers," a coalition of health, hospital and pharmacy groups said in a letter to Canadian Minister of Health Ginette Petitpas Taylor.

-Noting that Canada is allocated certain quantities of drugs based on national estimates, the letter warned that Canada's prescription drug shortages could grow even worse if the U.S. begins to tap into its neighbor's supply.
+The letter noted that Canada is allocated certain quantities of drugs based on national estimates, and warned that the county's prescription drug shortages could grow even worse if the U.S. begins to tap into its neighbor's supply.